reidgs/TerraBot/README.md

 Each greenhouse contains two temperature, humidity, light, moisture, and weight sensors, one water-level sensor, one current sensor, and one camera.
 For the redundant sensors, data values are contained in arrays, where index 0 contains the sensor reading of the first sensor and index 1 contains the sensor reading of the second sensor.
 For the current sensor, the first index is the current, the second is the energy usage, to date.
 The camera is a bit different - you send a command to take a picture and the image is saved to a given file location.

 The greenhouse also has three actuators - fans, LEDs, and a water pump.
 The LED's light level can be set between 0-255.
 The fans and pump can be turned on (True) or off (False).
-In addition, you can adjust the frequency at which a particular sensor reports data and send a "ping" message periodically to the TerraBot software, to let it know that your agent is still running.
+In addition, you can adjust the frequency at which a particular sensor reports data.

 | Name (topic name)            | Description                                                 | Message Type      | Range      |
 | ---------------------------- | ----------------------------------------------------------- | ----------------- | ---------- |